Trevor Larnach Preview, Player Props: Twins vs. Athletics

 Trevor Larnach At The Plate

-- Larnach is hitting .212 with six doubles, three triples, six home runs and 25 walks.
+- Larnach is hitting .216 with seven doubles, three triples, six home runs and 25 walks.

+- In 53.7% of his games this year (29 of 54), Larnach has picked up at least one hit, and in seven of those games (13.0%) he recorded more than one.

-- In 11.3% of his games this year, he has gone deep, and 3% of his trips to the plate.
+- In 11.1% of his games this year, he has homered, and 3% of his trips to the dish.

-- In 20 games this year (37.7%), Larnach has picked up an RBI, and in eight of those games (15.1%) he had more than one.
+- Larnach has driven in a run in 21 games this year (38.9%), including eight games with more than one RBI (14.8%).
 He has also driven home three or more of his team's runs in four contests.

-- He has scored a run in 18 games this year, with multiple runs five times.
+- In 19 of 54 games this year, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.